-A little over two-thirds of the subjects revealed their preferences truthfully, i.e., ranked the houses in terms of decreasing payoffs.
+the houses in terms of decreasing payoffs.
 Among the subjects who misrepresented their preferences, we can classify the misrepresentation in five categories.
 Table 11 presents the number of cases and proportion of misrepresentation under each of the five categories.

-Nearly two-thirds of the misrepresentation is due to the vacant house effect - since there are four (or twenty) vacant houses, one (or five) each of types A, B, C and D, some subjects switched their choices in favor of types A, B, C or D over the rest of the house types.
-In seven cases (switch-top-two), subjects switched their top two choices which did not belong to the case of vacant house effect.
+Nearly two-thirds of the misrepresentation is due to the vacant house effect-since there are four (or 20) vacant houses, one (or five) each of types A, B, C, and D, some subjects switched their choices in favor of types A, B, C, or D over the rest of the house types.
+In seven cases (switch-top-two), subjects switched their top two choices which did not belong to the case of the vacant house effect.
 This might be due to a perception that people might have similar preferences and therefore their top choice might be more competitive.
-In three cases (switch-lower-two) subjects switched their lower two choices which did not belong to the case of vacant house effect.
-In two cases (duplicate ranking), the rankings were monotone decreasing in payoffs, however, the subjects ranked A (or B or C or D) twice, thus the rankings were incomplete.
-In nearly a quarter of the misrepresentation cases (random) the ranking seemed totally random.
+In three cases (switch-lowertwo) subjects switched their lower two choices which did not belong to the case of the vacant house effect.
+In two cases (duplicate ranking), the rankings were monotone decreasing in payoffs; however, the subjects ranked A (or B or C or D) twice, thus the rankings were incomplete.13 In nearly a quarter of the misrepresentation cases (random) the ranking seemed totally random.
 It might be due to the subjects' confusion.
 Comparing RSD_o and RSD_l, TTC_o and TTC_l, a noticeable size effect on the pattern of misrepresentation is that the proportions of the Random category increased by a factor of five.

-RESULT 7 (Size and Environment Effects on Truth-telling): Under both mechanisms, the difference in truth-telling rates between the original treatment and the large treatment is not statistically significant, while the proportion of truth-telling under the random treatment is weakly higher than that under the original treatment.
+RESULT 7 (Size and Environment Effects on Truth-telling): Under both mechanisms, the difference in truth-telling rates between the original treatment and the large treatment is not statistically significant, while the proportion of truth-telling under the random treatment is